Skip to content

 Quick Start

-git clone https://github.com/dcm-project/api-gateway.git
+git clone https://github.com/dcm-project/control-plane.git

-cd api-gateway
+cd control-plane/deploy

 podman-compose up -d